keystonejs/keystone-classic/fields/types/password/Readme.md

 `max` `Number`

-Sets the maximum password length; defaults to 72.
+Sets the maximum password length; defaults to 72, in accordance with [bcrypt](https://www.npmjs.com/package/bcrypt-nodejs), which truncates the password to the first 72 bytes.

 Can be set to `false` to disable the max length.

+> Note: Disabling `max` or setting its value to >72 does not override the bcrypt specification.

 `min` `Number`